 |Cockburn Town, Grand Turk||24.5||E|

-Although there aren't many attractions located near the resort, you can still visit the nearby Brown House, which is one of the closest.
+Though there are not many attractions within a close distance of the resort, you will be pretty close to Brown House, which is one of the closest.

 |Brown House||Historical Site||22.9||ESE||Balfour Town, Salt Cay|

 |Turks & Caicos National Museum||Museum||24.5||E||1.0 mi.
 North of Cockburn Town, Grand Turk|

 |H.M.
 Prison Museum||Museum||24.6||E||0.7 mi.
 North of Cockburn Town, Grand Turk|